-It’s tension time and you feel the stress of not being able to get the sewing machine tension quite right.
-The more you react to the machine’s performance the tenser you become.
-It’s time for a checklist and when you have gone through all the points your tension will have disappeared and your machine will be performing beautifully.
+All sewers will feel the stress of not being able to get the sewing machine tension quite right.
+This tutorial will give you a checklist for obtaining the perfect sewing machine tension for your project.
+When you have gone through all the points, your machine will be performing beautifully.